yuanners/tp/docs/DeveloperGuide.md

     * `refundOrderValidation#checkOrder` first check if the argument is indeed a valid `Order.UUID` then checks the `Order.status`.
         * If the `Order.status` is already `refunded`, then the command would be invalid.
-          7.If the command passes all the validation checks, control is given back to `Refund` class and the `Order.status` will be updated to `refunded` and is saved to the `orders.json` file using the `Transaction.save` method.
+7. If the command passes all the validation checks, control is given back to `Refund` class and the `Order.status` will be updated to `refunded` and is saved to the `orders.json` file using the `Transaction.save` method.
 6. Lastly, the control will be given back to the `Router` class and it then invokes the `Ui#printCommandSuccess` to